nlesc-sherlock/emma/ansible.md

 cd <path_to_emma>/emma
 . env_linux.sh
 ```
 The user should check if each role has extra steps to setup environment.
-For example, the hadoop role requires the generation of an extra ssh-key for the hadoop user.
+For example, the Hadoop role requires the generation of an extra ssh-key for the Hadoop user.

 ## Install ansible
 The recommended version is Ansible 2.2.
 Ansible should be installed using pip.
 To install pip and ansible dependencies do the following: